-A motivating application for this kind of remote visualization capability is the modeling of black hole collisions.
+A motivating application for this kind of Grid-distributed visualization capability is the modeling of black hole collisions.
 One of the most challenging problems in science is the numerical simulation of Einstein's equations in order to explore Einstein's Theory of General Relativity (GR).
-These equations are among the most complex in the world of physics; a set of nonlinear, hyperbolic, elliptic coupled equations containing millions of terms when fully expanded.
-The General Relativity Group at the Albert Einstein Institute in Potsdam Germany developed the Cactus code [3,4] to solve these equations from first principles on supercomputers in order to simulate astrophysical phenomena with extremely high gravitational fluxes, such as the collision of two black holes and the gravitational waves that radiate from that event.
+These equations are among the most complex in the world of physics; a set of nonlinear, hyperbolic, elliptic coupled equations containing thousands of terms when fully expanded.
+The General Relativity Group at the Albert Einstein Institute in Potsdam Germany developed the Cactus code [3] to solve these equations from first principles on supercomputers in order to simulate astrophysical phenomena with extremely high gravitational fluxes, such as the collision of two black holes and the gravitational waves that radiate from that event.

-The Cactus simulation code scales well on some of the largest supercomputers in the world, including NERSC's IBM SP2 (seaborg).
-Large-scale MPP's like seaborg are required to reach the target regime of physics they would like to explore; the "inspiraling" merger of two black holes.
-This is the very sort of event that gravitational wave observatories such as LIGO and VIRGO are designed to detect.
-These observatories can barely discern real gravitational wave signals from background noise, so the gravitational wave signatures derived from simulations of these events are a critical means to improving the Signal to Noise Ratio of these devices.
-Simulations that require comparatively small amounts of memory (~1Tbyte) allow accurate simulations for simple phenomena like the Schwartzchild (spinning black hole) and Misner (head-on-collision of two black holes) cases (see figure 1).
+The Cactus simulation code scales well on some of the largest supercomputers in the world, including NERSC's 3000+ processor 5Teraflop IBM SP2 (seaborg).
+Large-scale MPP's like seaborg are required to reach the target regime of physics they would like to explore; the "spiraling" merger of two black holes.
+Simulations that require comparatively small amounts of memory (~1Tbyte) allow accurate simulations for simpler phenomena like the Schwartzchild (spinning black hole) and Misner (head-on-collision of two black holes) cases (see figure 1).
 While simulating of these cases is important for validating and calibrating the solvers used by the code, they are of little consequence to the endeavor of gravitational wave characterization and detection.
-At a minimum, 1.5TB of memory is required to simulate a basic inspiraling collision using bitant symmetry (reflection along the plane of rotation).
+The spiraling merger of two black holes offers a more compelling and astrophysically relevant source for detectable gravitational waves.
+At a minimum, 1.5TB of memory is required to simulate a basic spiraling collision using bitant symmetry (reflection along the plane of rotation).
 A full 3D evolution requires a minimum of 3-5TB of RAM.
 Still more memory is required to move the outer boundaries far enough away from the event to perform accurate gravitational wave extractions necessary to assist in the signal processing performed on LIGO data.

-Figure 1: Images of black hole simulations showing the Schwartzchild, Misner, and inspiraling merger cases respectively.
+Figure 1: Images of black hole simulations showing the Schwartzchild, Misner, and spiraling merger cases respectively.
 The first image shows the event horizon of the Schwartzchild spinning black hole colorized by its extrinsic curvature.
 The Misner visualization in the center shows the real component of the gravitational potential (psi4 of the Weyl tensor) as blue, grey, and yellow isosurfaces (cut open so you can see inside) and the event horizon of the merging black holes as a green surface.
 The last image is a volume rendering of the lapse with a cut-open wireframe isosurface of the real part of the gravitational waves emanating from an offset inspiraling merger of two black holes.